Veronica73/instacart_customer_analysis/README.md

 # Instacart Customer Analysis
 Data for this project could be found at [here](https://www.kaggle.com/competitions/instacart-market-basket-analysis/data)
-Please create a new folder named "data" and put all the raw data files in it.
+1. Please create a new folder named "data" and put all the raw data files in it.
+2. Make sure you run notebooks in order: EDA-segmentation-text analysis, so that intermediate files are generated.

 ## Project Overview